mlcommons/training/compliance/compliance_checker/README.md

 To check a log file for compliance:

-    python mlp_compliance.py [--config YAML] FILENAME
+    python mlp_compliance.py [--config YAML] [--ruleset MLPERF_EDITION] FILENAME

-Default config is set to `0.6.0/common.yaml`.
+By default, 0.7.0 edition rules are used and the default config is set to `0.7.0/common.yaml`.
 This config will check all common keys and enqueue benchmark specific config to be checked as well.

-Note that `minigo` has a specialized config, therefore to check minigo please use

-    python mlp_compliance.py --config 0.6.0/minigo.yaml FILENAME

 Prints `SUCCESS` when no issues were found.
 Otherwise will print error details.
-Fails on the first error.

 As log examples use [NVIDIA's v0.6 training logs](https://github.com/mlperf/training_results_v0.6/tree/master/NVIDIA/results).

 ### Existing config files

-    0.6.0/common.yaml        - currently the default config file, checks common fields complience(excluding minigo) and equeues benchmark-specific config file
+    0.7.0/common.yaml        - currently the default config file, checks common fields complience and equeues benchmark-specific config file
-    0.6.0/score.yaml         - printing out the score (in sec) from a log of any benchmark - example of how this infrastructure can be used
-    0.6.0/resnet.yaml
-    0.6.0/ssd.yaml
-    0.6.0/minigo.yaml
-    0.6.0/maskrcnn.yaml
-    0.6.0/gnmt.yaml
-    0.6.0/transformer.yaml
+    0.7.0/resnet.yaml
+    0.7.0/ssd.yaml
+    0.7.0/minigo.yaml
+    0.7.0/maskrcnn.yaml
+    0.7.0/gnmt.yaml
+    0.7.0/transformer.yaml

 ### Implementation details
 Compliance checking is done following below algorithm.
-It will be aborted in case of an error at any phase.

 1. Parser converts the log into a list of records, each record corresponds to MLL line and contains all relevant extracted information
 2. Set of rules to be checked in loaded from provided config yaml file
 3. Process optional `BEGIN` rule if present by executing provided `CODE` section
+3. Remove messages for rules that are overridden
 4. Loop through the records of the log
    1. If the key in the record is defined in rules process the rule:
       1. If present, execute `PRE` section
-      2. If present, evaluate `CHECK` section, and raise an exception if the result is false
+      2. If present, evaluate `CHECK` section, and store a warning message if the result is false
       3. If present, execute `POST` section
    2. Increment occurrences counter
-5. Fail if any occurrences requirements (`AT_LEAST_ONE`/`EXACTLY_ONE`) were violated
+5. Store a warning message if any occurrences requirements were violated
 6. Process optional `END` rule if present:
    1. If present, execute `PRE`
    2. If present, evaluate `CHECK` section, and raise an exception if the result is false
+7. Print all warning messages

 Possible side effects of yaml sections execution can be [printing output](#other-operations), or [enqueueing additional yaml files to be verified](#enqueuing-additional-config-files).